Non-minimally coupled electromagnetic fields and observable implications for primordial black holes: Modified dispersion relations

 \subsection{Sultana-Dyer black hole}

-In this section, we show that the modified dispersion relation of the photons does not remain quadratic in Sultana-Dyer black hole.
-We show that it provides a key distinguishing feature between time-independent and Sultana-Dyer black hole space-times.
+In this section, we show that the modified dispersion relation of the photons does not remain quadratic in the Sultana-Dyer black hole.
+We show it provides a key distinguishing feature between time-independent and Sultana-Dyer black hole spacetimes.

 To do that, we construct a local inertial frame corresponding to the Sultana-Dyer metric \eqref{eq:dimensionless-SDyer-metric}.
-Appendix~(\ref{sec:Tetrads Riemann in the local frame}) contains the details of the tetrads and the components of the Riemann tensor in the local frame.
-Unlike Schwarzschild and Kerr black holes, the Ricci tensor is non-zero for Sultana-Dyer black hole.
-Hence, in principle, the last two terms in the LHS of Eq. \eqref{eq:eom-final} will contribute to the dispersion relation.
-However, as we show in Appendix \eqref{sec:calculation-with-riccitensor} the terms containing the Ricci tensor are negligible compared to the term containing Riemann tensor.
-Hence, in the rest of the analysis, we will not include the Ricci tensor terms.
+Appendix~(\ref{sec:Tetrads Riemann in the local frame}) contains the details of the tetrads and the components of the Riemann tensor in the local inertial frame.
+Unlike the Schwarzschild and Kerr black holes, the Ricci tensor is non-zero for the Sultana-Dyer black hole.
+Hence, in principle, all terms of Eq. \eqref{eq:Final-EoM-withRicci} will contribute to the dispersion relation.

-Substituting the components of the Riemann tensor in the local frame \eqref{eq:SD-Riemann} in Eq.~\eqref{eq:eom-final}, the equations of motion for the two electric field components $[E^{(1)}, E^{(2)}]$ are:
+Substituting the components of the Riemann tensor, Ricci tensor, and scalar in the local frame, as mentioned in \eqref{eq:SD-Riemann} into Eq.~\eqref{eq:Final-EoM-withRicci}, the equations of motion for the electric field $E^{(i)} = \left[E^{(1)}, E^{(2)},\, E^{(3)}\right]$ are: